Backup158/VencordTheme/docs/README.md

 With additions from the Vencord community in #css-snippets.
 Mostly to hide things.

-The QuickCSS file in this repo includes a bunch of backgrounds I've cycled through.
+The Theme file in this repo includes a bunch of backgrounds I've cycled through.
 Choose whichever one fits the mood.

 # Plugins

-Json file includes the plugins and QuickCSS links.
+Json file includes plugin settings.
+Should also auto set the theme for you.

 # Usage
-THEME ONLY: Settings -> Vencord -> Themes -> Online Themes -> Type `@dark https://raw.githubusercontent.com/Backup158/VencordTheme/refs/heads/main/quickcssSettings.css`
+THEME ONLY: Settings -> Vencord -> Themes -> Online Themes -> Type `@dark https://raw.githubusercontent.com/Backup158/VencordTheme/refs/heads/main/DiscordPlusChunky.theme.css`

 THE WHOLE SHEBANG: Download the json file and import it by going into Settings -> Vencord -> Backup and Restore -> Import Settings